qkaweesi18/LSA/README.md

 ## Description

-# 🍞 LSA – Local Services & Assistance
+# 🍞 LSA – Local Services App

-**Local Services & Assistance (LSA)** is a personal project that combines local bakery sales 🧁🥖 with on-demand computer troubleshooting services 💻.
+**The Local Services App (LSA)** is a personal project that combines local bakery sales 🧁🥖 with on-demand computer troubleshooting services 💻.

 ## 📌 Overview
 LSA is a web platform designed to: